1 teaspoons pork lard, butter, pork fat, bacon fat or grape seed oil

 Return cast iron skillet to heat.
 Add mushrooms.
 Saute mushrooms.
-When softened, add mushrooms to large 10″ saucepot.
+When softened, add mushrooms to large 10″ saucepan.

 Return cast iron skillet to stove.
 Add beef and brown on all sides.
-Use a slotted spoon to add beef to 10″ saucepot.
+Use a slotted spoon to add beef to 10″ saucepan.

-Add the remaining 2 cups beef broth, raw garlic, bay leaf, ground pepper, carrots, tomato sauce, and potatoes to the 10” saucepot.
+Add the remaining 2 cups beef broth, raw garlic, bay leaf, ground pepper, carrots, tomato sauce, and potatoes to the 10” saucepan.

 Bring to a simmer.
 Simmer for 40 minutes, stirring thoroughly from the bottom every 5 minutes.

 Chef’s Note: If a soft pepper is desired, add the peppers after the mixture has simmered for 10 minutes.
 If a crisper pepper is desired, add peppers after the mixtures has simmered for 20 minutes.